The Sunk Cost Fallacy Examples and How They Silently Steal Happiness

 .

-Depending on my answers to the questions I feel more able to make a good decision.
-I am less likely to allow the sunk cost fallacy to keep me trapped in a poor decision or propel me into making a poor choice.
+Depending on my answers to the questions, I feel more able to make a good decision.
+I am less likely to let the sunk cost fallacy keep me trapped in a poor decision or push me into making a poor choice.

-Has the sunk cost fallacy ever played a negative effect on your life?
-Have you realized other ways to combat the sunk loss fallacy?
+Has the sunk cost fallacy ever had a negative effect on your life?
+Have you found other ways to combat the sunk-cost fallacy?
 Please comment below.

 .